dekuNukem/PulseHPT/README.md

 ## External Light Sensor

-Requires more setup, but can be more consistent, and also suitable for hard-to-reach places.
+Requires more setup, but can be more consistent.
+Also suitable for hard-to-reach places.

 * Locate the connector on **bottom-left corner**.